Jeffrey Epstein Victim Virginia Roberts Giuffre Says Prince Andrew Abused Her Three Times

 Epstein has been linked to many prominent figures, including Bill Clinton and Donald Trump.
 Most recently, Treasury Secretary Steve Mnuchin was linked to Epstein associate, Jean-Luc Brunel, via legal documents for a company Brunel owned, Next Management Corporation.
 In addition, former Secretary of Labor Alexander Acosta was the attorney that signed off on Epstein’s 13-month plea deal that included work release, which led to him stepping down from the position.

 Epstein allegedly committed suicide last month while facing federal sex trafficking charges.
-His death may make it difficult for victims to received compensations as he signed a will shortly before his death.
-Interestingly, it’s still unclear where Epstein gained his vast amounts of wealth, although some suggest that it was earned from his sex trafficking ring by procuring prostitutes for wealthy clients.
+His death may make it difficult for victims to received compensation as he signed a will shortly before his death.
+Interestingly, it’s still unclear where Epstein gained his vast amount of wealth, although some suggest that it was earned from his sex trafficking ring by procuring prostitutes for wealthy clients.